AlephCK/cypress-demo-challenge/Readme.md

 10. Search a System User
 11. Remove a System User

+The test case were documented on the Test Management Tool called [QA Touch](https://www.qatouch.com) before proceeding the automation work.
+Feel free to request me the access to the test cases if needed.

 ## API Testing
 For the API testing it was required to be automated 3 request to the Marvel Comics API Marvel Developer Site.
 1. Automate that all the characters can be fetch.